Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test2_clue_analysis(gemini).md

 ### Misinformed Clues: 1/5
 **Poor - Needs significant revision**

-These clues strongly point to 'novel' and 'movie' respectively, without maintaining a subtle, relevant connection to the correct answer ('song').
-They act more like 'fake' clues for the incorrect choices rather than creating productive ambiguity related to the actual answer.
+These clues fail to create productive ambiguity for the correct answer ('song').
+Instead, they strongly and directly point to the incorrect choices ('novel' and 'movie') with details like 'many chapters' and 'theaters with actors, directors, and a script'.
+The connection to 'song' ('creative writing', 'dramatic storytelling') is too weak to create the intended subtle confusion; they function more like fake clues.

 ✅ Strengths:
 - Attempt to create ambiguity